-- an annual fee of \$10,000 (\$50,000 for the Chairman of the Board); - \$2,000 for Board meetings they attend; - \$1,000 for committee meetings they attend; and
+- an annual fee of \$10,000 (\$50,000 for the Chairman of the Board); - \$2,000 for Board meetings they attend;

-• pursuant to the Company's Amended and Restated 1997 Stock Incentive Plan (the "1997 Plan") and the Company's 2006 Equity Incentive Plan ("2006 Plan"), options to purchase 10,000 shares of Company common stock on the first business day of each calendar year, if they were a director on such date, or, if applicable, on the date they first became a director, at an exercise price equal to the fair market value of such shares on the date of grant.
+- \$1,000 for committee meetings they attend; and - pursuant to the Company's 2006 Equity Incentive Plan, options to purchase 10,000 shares of Company common stock on the first business day of each calendar year, if they were a director on such date, or, if applicable, on the first date they first became a director, at an exercise price equal to the fair market value of such shares on the date of grant.
 These options are not exercisable until the first anniversary of the date of grant and expire on the tenth anniversary of the date of grant.